 Images are a key component for almost every website - it’s hard to find a page online that doesn’t contain at least one.

 For this reason, image optimisation plays a vital role in B2B website housekeeping.
 The benefits are plentiful.
 Optimising your images helps them to rank higher on SERPs, makes them more voice search friendly, funnels higher quality traffic to your page and ultimately improves UX.

 With that in mind, alt-text is one of the most obvious places to start.

 What is alt-text?

 Alt-text - sometimes referred to as an “alt tag” - is an image descriptor that can be used as an alternative source of information about an image file.

 This short copy has three primary uses:

 - Improve web accessibility

-- Conveying relevant information when an image fails to load
+- Convey relevant information when an image fails to load

 - Provide context for search engine crawlers

-Including alt-text improves accessibility for the visually impaired by making it possible for screen-readers to describe an image, as well as its purpose.
+Including alt-text improves ease of use and accessibility for the visually impaired by making it possible for screen-readers to describe an image, as well as its purpose.
 Alt-text also caters to those who have disabled image display in their web browser settings as a matter of preference.

-In the unfortunate case that an image cannot load, the information conveyed by its alt-text helps to compensate and provide a better user experience.
+In the unfortunate case that an image fails to load, the information conveyed by its alt-text helps to compensate and provide a better user experience.
 If an image is so crucial to your page that its absence might hinder comprehension, it is advisable to include both image alt-text and a caption (or image title).

-Alt-text also makes it possible for search engines to crawl your website, index images and provide the context necessary to improve your rank.
+Alt-text also makes it possible for search engines to crawl your website, make an image index and provide the context necessary to improve your rank.

 How does alt-text affect SEO?

 In response to online queries, Google's search engine results pages display as many image results as text-based ones.
 So, images have the potential to be a highly fertile source of organic traffic.

-Descriptive alt-text can transform the images on your page into hyperlinked search results that draw people to your site.
+Descriptive alt-text can quickly transform the images on your page into hyperlinked search results that draw people to your site.